idanshal/sb-todo-app-tdp/README.md

 ### Bean Scanning and Registration

-- Spring can automatically scan and register in the application context all your beans, such as configurations, controllers, services, and other components you define.
+- _Spring_ can automatically scan and register all your beans in the application context, such as configurations, controllers, services, and other components you define.
-- Spring can also automatically create and register beans from the jars that are added to your application.
+- _Spring_ can also automatically create and register beans from the JARs added to your application.

 #### Bean Scanning and Registration – HOW ?

-- Use the annotation `@ComponentScan` to automatically scan and register for all beans, defined under the current package and all sub-packages.
+- Use the `@ComponentScan` annotation to automatically scan and register all beans defined in the current package and its sub-packages.
-- Use the annotation `@EnableAutoConfiguration` to automatically create and register beans also from the jars that are added to your application.
+- Use `@EnableAutoConfiguration` annotation to automatically create and register beans from the JARs added to your application.
-- But even better – use the annotation `@SpringBootApplication`, which enables `@ComponentScan`, `@EnableAutoConfiguration`, and `@Configuration` annotations.
+- Even better, use the `@SpringBootApplication` annotation, which combines `@ComponentScan`, `@EnableAutoConfiguration`, and `@Configuration`.
-- Usually, these annotations are placed with the main application class (that’s why it is generally recommended to locate it in a root package above other classes).
+- These annotations are usually placed on the main application class, which is why it is generally recommended to locate that class in a root package above other classes.

 ## Creating a Spring Boot Application from Scratch (Todo App)